robertorcosta/azure-docs.pt-br/articles/blockchain/templates/ethereum-poa-deployment.md

 #### <a name="connecting-vnet-gateways"></a>Conectar-se a gateways de rede virtual

 Você poderá ignorar esta etapa se tiver implantado usando as configurações de IP público padrão.
 No caso de uma rede privada, os membros diferentes são conectados por meio de conexões de gateway de rede virtual.
-Antes que um membro possa ingressar na rede e ver o tráfego da transação, um membro existente deve fazer uma configuração final em seu gateway de VPN para aceitar a conexão.
-Isso significa que os nós Ethereum do membro de junção não serão executados até que uma conexão seja estabelecida. É recomendável criar conexões de rede redundantes (malha) no consórcio para reduzir as chances de um único ponto de falha.
+Before a member can join the network and see transaction traffic, an existing member must do a final configuration on their VPN gateway to accept the connection.
+This means that the Ethereum nodes of the joining member won't run until a connection is established.
+It's recommended to create redundant network connections (mesh) into the consortium to reduce chances of a single point of failure.

 Depois que o novo membro implanta, o membro existente deve concluir a conexão bi-direcional, configurando uma conexão de gateway de rede virtual para o novo membro.
 Para fazer isso, o membro existente será necessário: